Wire & Cable Basics

 Breaking Down the Name

-• MV — Medium Voltage, generally cable rated above 2,000 volts (common classes: 5kV, 15kV, 25kV, 35kV)
+• MV stands for Medium Voltage, generally cable rated above 2,000 volts.
+Common classes are 5kV, 15kV, 25kV, and 35kV.

 Construction

-MV-105 cable is a layered system, typically:
+MV-105 is a layered system, typically built up as:

-1. Conductor — annealed stranded copper or aluminum
+1. Conductor: annealed stranded copper or aluminum

-2. Conductor shield — semi-conducting layer that manages electrical stress
+2. Conductor shield: semi-conducting layer that manages electrical stress

-3. Insulation — EPR or TR-XLPE, chosen for dielectric strength and moisture resistance
+3. Insulation: EPR or TR-XLPE, chosen for dielectric strength and moisture resistance

-4. Insulation shield — strippable semi-conducting layer for clean terminations
+4. Insulation shield: strippable semi-conducting layer for clean terminations

-5. Metallic shield — copper tape, providing a fault-current and grounding path
+5. Metallic shield: copper tape providing a fault-current and grounding path

 Where It's Used